If you or someone you know is experiencing a cocaine overdose, please call 911.

 - sudden death

-What Do I Do If Someone Is Having an Overdose on Cocaine?
+What Do I Do If Someone Experiences Symptoms of an Overdose on Cocaine?

 It can be scary and unpredictable when someone you know overdoses.
 First thing is to remain calm and call 911 if you think someone may be overdosing.
 After calling, it is important that you remember and follow these steps.